Slow Cooker Beef Barley Stew

 Can I Freeze Beef Barley Stew?

-This recipe freezes perfectly.
 Use either larger freezer-safe containers or smaller single-serving freezer containers, and then thaw them in the fridge overnight before reheating.
 It’s so wonderful to have these on hand for quick, delicious homemade meals!

 Like this recipe?
 Save it to Pinterest!